About Papeete

 Traditional Firi Firi: prepared with local ingredients and authentic recipes.

-Traditional Po'e: prepared with local ingredients and authentic recipes.
+Traditional Poisson Cru au lait de Coco: prepared with local ingredients and authentic recipes.

 Snack Mahana: